 #2.
 Mother’s Day Rosette

-You’ll find full instructions to make a Best Grandma Ever rosette and Free Mother’s Day Printable on the club.chicacircle.com website.
+Isn’t this a nice idea?
+A special rosette to award to Best Grandma Ever (or could be one for a Mum too!).
+You’ll find full instructions to make the Best Grandma Ever rosette and a free Mother’s Day printable on the club.chicacircle.com website.

 A glue gun and paper cutter will make the project go faster but you could improvise and do this by hand.